 Increasing the circularity of plastics

-Tackling the end-of-life application of plastic based products is major challenge.
-Single-use plastics are already under scrutiny by the European Commission, and certain products will likely be banned for consumer use as a result.
+Tackling the end-of-life application of plastic based products is a major challenge.
+Single-use plastics are already under scrutiny by the European Commission, and certain products and packaging types will no longer be allowed on the market.
 However, demand for plastic will not disappear overnight.
-Ecomatters has joined forces with partners across Europe in the flagship initiative eCircular to explore new ways for increasing circularity in plastics.
-The advent of new digital technologies offers new opportunities for setting-up novel end-of-life approaches for plastic material flows.
+Ecomatters has worked together with partners across Europe in the flagship initiative eCircular to explore new ways for increasing circularity in plastics.
+The aim was to reduce the need for using virgin materials, to close the loop and create opportunities for change.

 Client: EIT Climate-KIC